ccampo133/akka_streams_vs_rx_reactor/README.md

 which takes a stream
 blueprint and actually executes it.
-This means that it is possible to have different implementations of `Materializer`, though it will be no surprise that most of examples use `ActorMaterializer` implementation that executes streams using (surprise surprise) _Akka Actor System_.
+This means that it is possible to have different implementations of `Materializer`, though it will be no surprise that all of examples (that I've ever seen) use `ActorMaterializer` implementation that executes streams using (surprise surprise) _Akka Actor System_.

 The `Materializer` abstraction doesn't exist in _Reactor_ where the execution logic